YouGoDevs/Sexy-UI/src/packages/carousel/readMe.md

 # @sexy-ui/carousel

-A custom slider carousel component
+A custom carousel component

-The `CarouselContainer` and `Slider` are parent and child components, each Slider component added to the CarouselContainer is added to an array and accessed via an index property.
+The `Carousel` and `Slider` are parent and child components, each Slider component added to the Carousel is added to an array and accessed via an index property.

 ## Installation